Empirical Prompt Engineering for Construct Identification with Large Language Models: Case Study Experiments and Data

-Here, we draw from three current or recently completed studies of expressive writing, including in a sample of young (ages 21 to 30) biological or trans- women who have been previously diagnosed with a mental health condition, a sample of mothers with a mental health history, and a sample of college women who had experienced sexual assault within the past year.
-Taken together, our sample includes 437 unique individuals responding to between one and three expressive writing tasks; 565 texts were labelled for negative core beliefs and 589 texts were labeled for meaning making.
-Both were labelled by a combination of trained undergraduate students and psychology graduate students.
-Table \ref{table:1} provides information on the distribution of construct prevalence and inter-rater reliability.
-Inter-rater reliability (Cohen’s Kappa; \cite{cohen_coefficient_1960}) was estimated to be 0.82 for negative core beliefs and 0.70 for meaning making.
-(While we would hypothesize that, of the three constructs, Cohen’s Kappa would be highest for gratitude, in practice, it is highest for negative core beliefs, with gratitude slightly lower.
-Nonetheless, we still conceptualize negative core beliefs as a more complex construct than gratitude and attribute the higher Cohen’s Kappa as due to our coder background, training, and consensus-building process.)
+We draw from recently completed studies of expressive writing interventions focused on young (ages 21 to 30) biological or trans- women who have been previously diagnosed with a mental health condition.
+Our sample includes 416 unique individuals who completed between one and three expressive writing tasks.
+The responses to these tasks (hereafter, texts) serve as the unit of analysis; 802 texts were labeled for meaning making and 793 texts were labeled for negative core beliefs.
+Table \ref{table:1} provides information on the distribution of construct prevalence.
+Meaning making was independently coded by undergraduate psychology students (estimated Cohen’s Kappa = 0.70), with a graduate student and faculty member resolving disagreements.
+Negative core beliefs were independently coded by a psychology graduate student and faculty member, with an estimated Cohen’s Kappa of 0.82.
+Although negative core beliefs has higher interrater reliability than gratitude, we nonetheless conceptualize it as a more difficult, higher-inference construct.
+We suspect the relatively high reliability reflects differences in coder expertise (negative core beliefs was coded by graduate- and post-graduate-level coders), training, and consensus procedures, in addition to construct complexity.